Dutta’s Lab Presents at 2024 The Plant Center Retreat

 UGA Plant Pathology wants to say goodbye and good luck to two members within Plant Pathology that worked under Dr. Bhabesh Dutta.

 Post-doctoral associate Vishal Negi was very humble and very easy to talk to, and always lit up the room when he was in the lab.
 He was a hard worker and a great asset to UGA Tifton, Plant Pathology.
 As hard as it is to say goodbye, we all wish him best of luck on his next journey.
-Vishal has accepted a research scientist position at the Florida department of agriculture and consumer sciences in Gainesville, Florida.
+Vishal has accepted a research scientist position at the Florida Department of Agriculture and Consumer Services in Gainesville, Florida.

 Clarence Codod was a great guy and we all enjoyed working with him.
 He was a graduate student for UGA Tifton that studied under Dr. Bhabesh Dutta and Dr. Bob Kemerait.
 He worked hard and always strived for the best.
 He was able to successfully defend his PhD program to earn his degree in Plant Pathology.
 He was offered a Post-doctoral associate position at UC Davis to work on blue berries and is on his way to a new journey.
 Everyone at UGA Plant Pathology want to wish him good luck!